How does the introduction of a new good or service create value i... | Study Prep in Pearson+

 1

-Understand the concept of value creation in microeconomics, which often relates to how goods and services satisfy consumer preferences and improve overall welfare.
+Step 1: Understand the concept of consumer surplus, which is the difference between the maximum price a consumer is willing to pay for a good or service and the actual market price they pay.

-Recognize that the introduction of a new good or service can create value by addressing consumer needs or wants that were previously unmet, thereby increasing consumer satisfaction.
+Step 2: Recognize that the introduction of a new good or service can increase consumer surplus by providing additional options that consumers value, potentially at prices lower than their willingness to pay.

-Analyze why the other options do not create value: decreasing total quantity reduces availability, increasing prices generally reduces consumer surplus, and reducing competition tends to harm efficiency and innovation.
+Step 3: Analyze how this new good or service affects the market price and consumers' willingness to pay, noting that it can increase the gap between willingness to pay and price, thus increasing consumer surplus.

-Connect the idea that new goods or services expand the choice set for consumers, allowing them to achieve higher utility or satisfaction.
+Step 4: Consider that the new good does not force all consumers to pay exactly their willingness to pay (which would eliminate surplus), nor does it reduce willingness to pay for existing goods necessarily; instead, it expands consumer choice and value.

 Watch next